devfile/registry-support/CONTRIBUTING.md

 Before contributing to this repository for the first time, please review our project's [Code of Conduct](https://github.com/devfile/api/blob/main/CODE_OF_CONDUCT.md)

+## Certificate of Origin

+By contributing to this project you agree to the Developer Certificate of Origin (DCO).
+This document was created by the Linux Kernel community and is a simple statement that you, as a contributor, have the legal right to make the contribution.
+See the [DCO](https://github.com/devfile/api/issues/DCO) file for details.

 ## How to Contribute:

 ### Issues